 - An articulation of the theology that undergirds your ministry, with references to thinkers and writers who shape your theological understanding and framework (750 words)

 - An evaluation of your current professional and educational competence and goals (250 words)

 - The Paper should demonstrate your ability to: organize your written thoughts clearly and coherently, using correct spelling, grammar, punctuation, etc., as well as appropriate and consistent form and style.
 Citations of sources should include full bibliographic information.

-- Your research interest for appropriate Doctor of Ministry track.
+- This document indicates your research interest for the appropriate Doctor of Ministry track.
 Specifically, how you envision narrowing your research focus based on your theological interests and the contextual challenge/problem you hope to address (300 words)

 - A rationale for pursuing the Doctor of Ministry program, i.e., your vision for how the Program will contribute to your personal and professional development in your current ministry context (200 words)

 Please be prepared to provide the following additional items:

 - TOEFL Scores: 550 (paper based); 79-80 (internet based)

 - Completed Affidavit of Financial Support (consult the Cost of Attendance document to help you complete this.)

 For more information, please consult the International Student Handbook.